wjakob/nori/README.md

 ### Course information and framework documentation

 For access to course information including slides and reading material, visit the main [Advanced Computer Graphics website] (https://rgl.epfl.ch/courses/ACG17).
 The Nori 2 framework and coding assignments will be described on the [Nori website] (https://wjakob.github.io/nori).

+### Note to researchers and students from other institutions

+Last year's version of Nori including a full set of assignment descriptions can be found in the following [archive](https://github.com/wjakob/nori-old).